Keirua/2048craze/README.md

 ## Adding games

-What js/MainCtrl.js
+What you are looking for is in js/MainCtrl.js

 ## Feel like contributing ?

 Well, if you are here, it's either because you want to see the list of games directly, or because you want to add a game to the list.
-Pull requests are welcome !
+In latter case, pull requests are welcome !

 ## Disclaimer